WHO Funding Cut, OPEC+ Deal, US vs China

 Chief Diplomatic Correspondent in Europe, The New York Times

-Based out of Brussels, Belgium Steven Erlanger is the Chief Diplomatic Correspondent in Europe for The New York Times.
+Based out of Brussels, Belgium, Steven Erlanger is the Chief Diplomatic Correspondent in Europe for The New York Times.
 He's been reporting for the Times since 1987.

-US National Editor, Financial Times
+US National Editor and Columnist, Financial Times

 Senior Fellow, Council on Foreign Relations